someonesays/minigame-sdk/README.md

   opcode: "Oppack", // Either "Oppack" or "Json"
   displayName: "insert your display name here",
   volume: 100, // Value between 0-100
-  debug: true, // Whether or not to send console debug logs });
+});

 // When your minigame finishes loading and wants to start recieving events, run this event